MLAs of southern states spent most on vehicles, least on media: Report

-Among the southern states which have gone for elections in the past five years, it has been found that MLAs had found most on vehicles used for campaigning.
+New Delhi, June 29: Among the southern states which have gone for elections in the past five years, it has been found that MLAs had found most on vehicles used for campaigning.
 A report by the Association for Democratic Reforms has analysed the election expenditure and vote share of 907 out of 922 MLAs from southern states such as Andhra Pradesh, Telangana, Karnataka, Kerala, Tamil Nadu and a Union Territory Puducherry.
 Analysis of Election Expenditure of Karnataka has not been included since the data was not available at the time of making this report.

 In the southern region analysed, only MLAs of Kerala had spent more than 50 % of the expenditure limit.